How to Get a Notary Public License in New York

 Last updated: March 1, 2026

 New York is one of the most dynamic and high-value real estate markets in the world, making it an excellent place to start a career as a notary public.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your notary public license in New York is a structured process overseen by the New York Department of State.
+Licensing in New York is overseen by the New York Department of State.
+The process does not require any pre-license education hours.
+You'll need to pass the New York Notary Public Exam (administered by New York Department of State) with a score of at least 70%.

-New York requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+New York does not require any pre-license education hours.
 The total cost is relatively affordable at $75 to $150, including education, application, and exam fees.
 Most aspiring notary publics complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |